 University Hospital Lewisham: Ladywell is the closest train station to the hospital.
 Alternatives stations include Catford, Catford Bridge, Lewisham, Hither Green or the DLR but will need to walk or catch a bus to get to the Hospital.
-The hospital is also on a main bus route.
+The hospital is also on a number of main bus routes.

 Queen Elizabeth Hospital: Woolwich Arsenal is the closest mainland station and is a 15 minute bus ride away.
+The Elizabeth Line also has a station at Woolwich, as does the DLR.
 North Greenwich Tube station on the Jubilee line is a 25 minute bus journey.